CSS Shenandoah: Fate

 After her crew surrendered her to the British government at Liverpool on 6 November 1865, the British handed Shenandoah over to the United States government.
 The ship was sold to Matthew Isaac Wilson of Liverpool.

 In 1867 Wilson sold her to Majid bin Said, the first Sultan of Zanzibar, who renamed her El Majidi after himself.
 On 15 April 1872 a hurricane hit Zanzibar.
 El Majidi was one of six ships owned by Seyed Burgash that were blown ashore and wrecked.
 Her crew were rescued.
 She was refloated on 7 July with assistance from HMS Wolverine.
-After temporary repairs she sailed on 10 September 1872 from Zanzibar to Bombay with 130 passengers and crew.
-She developed holes and took on water, sinking a few days later.
-El Majidi was subsequently repaired.
-She foundered in the Gulf of Aden off Socotra, Aden Governorate in November 1879.
+After temporary repairs she attempted to sail on 10 September 1879 with 130 passengers and crew from Zanzibar to Bombay, India, where she was to undergo further repairs., El Majidi developed holes and took on water, sinking a few days later in the Gulf of Aden off Socotra, Aden Governorate in November 1879.
 There were a few survivors.
-She was on a voyage from Zanzibar to Bombay, India, where she was to undergo repairs.